ashwini-kr-sharma/mrna_meth_decon/README.md

 [`ShinyCompExplore`](https://github.com/ashwini-kr-sharma/ShinyCompExplore) is a Shiny app that aids in a user-friendly analysis and visualization of various deconvolution algorithms.

 ```
-# cd <any root directory>, note the directory mrna_meth_decon
-# should also be in this location, in our case -

 cd ~/

+# In case you didn't build the Docker image following the steps above,
+# you can directly pull the built image from dockerhub

+docker pull ashwinikrsharma/mrna_meth_decon

 git clone https://github.com/ashwini-kr-sharma/ShinyCompExplore.git

-docker run --rm -it -p 3838:3838 -v ~/mrna_meth_decon:/srv/shiny-server/ ashwinikrsharma/mrna_meth_decon
+docker run --rm -it -p 3838:3838 -v ~/ShinyCompExplore:/srv/shiny-server/ ashwinikrsharma/mrna_meth_decon

 # Wait for few seconds for the shiny app to start